Bringing It All Home.

 Back to base.

-Following suit, his predecessor, the one who made the big fat mistake, stumbled upon the same truth when his tongue slipped.
+Following suit, his tongue slipping, his predecessor, the one who made the big fat mistake, stumbled upon the same kernel of truth.
 He criticised ‘the decision of one man to launch a wholly unjustified and brutal invasion of Iraq’.

 To raise the level of stupidity the conman Commander-in-Chief chose as his national security advisers notorious hawks.
 Ones who played a significant role in the fabrication of lies leading up to these disastrous wars.